 Assistant Professor of Music

-Wake Forest University is pleased to announce the appointment of Dr. Bryon Grohman as Assistant Professor of Music, beginning fall semester, 2017.
-Dr. Grohman has been an Assistant Professor and Chair of Vocal Studies at Palm Beach Atlantic University, where he has successfully trained young singers in pursuit of careers in music performance and education.
+Grohman has taught as Assistant Professor of Music at Wake Forest University since 2017, having previously been Assistant Professor and Chair of Vocal Studies at Palm Beach Atlantic University, where he has successfully trained young singers in pursuit of careers in music performance and education.
 A native of Hazleton, Pennsylvania, he received his Baccalaureate and Master’s degrees from New England Conservatory of Music, Boston.
 He was awarded the Doctor of Musical Arts degree from Indiana University’s renowned Jacobs School of Music.